bsdfbenchmark/bbm/docs/source/reflection.rst

 Usage in BBM
 ------------

-Reflection is used in three ways in BBM.
+Reflection is used in four ways in BBM.

 1. the methods ``parameter_values``, ``parameter_default_values``,
    ``parameter_lower_bound``, and ``parameter_upper_bound`` relies on